ZhenyingZhu/ToDoAndTracker/README.md

 - Id
 - Name
-- Type (work, study, household, health, leisure)
+- Type (work, household, SelfImprove, health, leisure)
-- tag list: Don't need a table I think.
-EF should still create a table for tags.
+- tag list: Tag is a class because when assign a tag to a project, we want to easily select from a list of tags
 - create date
 - deadline date
 - project note ref
 - task ref list
-- priority: important, less important, not important
+- priority: None, Low, Medium, High
 - is completed

+Keywords are in note because search keywords should show notes instead of the project.
+Note has ref to the project.

 #### Task